-Computer software may make it easy to take a motif and tile it out, but that doesn’t mean that a pattern has been designed.
-In fact, a skilled pattern designer can spot a design that has just been tiled out from a mile away.
+Computer software may make it easy to take a motif and tile it out, but that doesn’t mean that a pattern has been designed in a pattern repeat.
+In fact, a skilled pattern designer can spot a design that has just been tiled out and not designed in a pattern repeat from a mile away.
 Ok, maybe not a mile, but definitely from a few steps behind someone on the sidewalk walking with a dress printed with a horrible repeat.

 How can pattern designers spot it?
 It hurts our eyes.
 Well, and also it stripes.
 It’s true, focus on the design as a whole, maybe squint your eyes a little, and you can spot the box around which the design had been made.
 Once you see those stripes, you can’t see anything else.

 Pattern designers such as the ones who design for us at Design Pool have been trained in the skills needed to create designs that are intended to be repeating.
 And not all repeats are the same.
 A skilled designer is designing for the type of repeat they want to use for the pattern they are designing.
+For example, an ogee design may require something different from plaid.
 Yes, there are more than one or two types of repeats.

 So what are the different types of repeats?
-Here are seven of the most common types of repeat layouts.
+Here are seven of the most common pattern repeats.

 This is the most basic layout where the motif repeats out directly in a horizontal line to the left or right, or the original motif.